wurmtal868/IR_Remote/README.md

 Required Arduino Libraries: https://github.com/z3t0/Arduino-IRremote

-To run the Python scripts you need the programm XTE to be installed.
+To run the Python scripts you need the program XTE to be installed.
 On Ubuntu based systems you find it in the package "xautomation"